Recruitment Budget Guidelines

 Travel Expenses Reimbursable to the Division or DSU Faculty:

 - Travel to and from the airport to pick up the candidate.
-Please follow the university policies for travel authorizations and refer to the procurement “Travel Decision Matrix” http://www.deltastate.edu/pages/552.asp to determine the reimbursement amount at the current rental car rate.
+Please follow the university policies for travel authorizations and refer to the procurement “Travel Decision Matrix” found at the bottom of the Travel Authorization webpage to determine the reimbursement amount at the current rental car rate.
 University employees are eligible to either rent a car from Enterprise for the trip or use their personal vehicles and be reimbursed at the rental car rate.

 Items that are not reimbursable: